 The content of each course for which credit towards high school graduation is granted shall be congruent with the appropriate Florida Course Description adopted by the Florida Board of Education and the Student Performance Standards adopted by the Santa Rosa County School Board.
-Where appropriate, some academic programs may utilize outcome based strategies (i.e. summer school, on-line credit).
+Where appropriate, some academic programs may utilize outcome based strategies (i.e. summer school, online credit).

-- A. Standards to measure student achievement serve as guides to best practices for local curriculum designers to help schools implement school improvement strategies to raise student achievement. - B. The benchmarked standards describe what students should know and be able to do at grades K-12 in the subjects of physical education, language arts, mathematics, science, and social studies and at four progression levels (Grades Pre K-2, 3-5, 6-8, 9-12) in the arts and foreign language.
+- A. Standards to measure student achievement serve as guides to best practices for local curriculum designers to help schools implement school improvement strategies to raise student achievement. - B. The benchmarked standards describe what students should know and be able to do at grades K-12 in the subjects of physical education, language arts, mathematics, science, and social studies and at four progression levels (grades Pre K-2, 3-5, 6-8, 9-12) in the arts and foreign language.
 Public schools shall provide appropriate instruction to assist students in the achievement of these standards.
-The following publications are hereby incorporated by reference and made a part of this Plan. - Next Generation Sunshine State Standards Reading and Language Arts, 2007 Language Arts Florida Standards Reading and Lanuage Arts, 2014 - 2.
+The following publications are hereby incorporated by reference and made a part of this plan. - 1.
+Next Generation Sunshine State Standards Reading and Language Arts, 2007 - 2.
 Next Generation Sunshine State Standards Mathematics, 2007 - 3.
 Next Generation Sunshine State Standards-Science, 2008 - 4.
-Next Generation Sunshine State Standards -Social Studies, 2008 - 5.
-Sunshine State Standards Foreign Language, 1996

-- 6. Sunshine State Standards-Arts, 1996 and - 7.
+Next Generation Sunshine State Standards -Social Studies, 2008 - Sunshine State Standards Foreign Language, 1996 - Sunshine State Standards-Arts, 1996 and - 7.
 Next Generation Sunshine State Standards-Physical Education, 2009 and - 8.
-Mathematics Florida Standards 2014. - C. Copies of the publications containing the established state standards may be obtained from the Division of Public Schools, Department of Education, 325 W. Gaines St., Tallahassee, Florida 32399-0400 or visit www.floridastandards.org to download a copy. - D. Each district school board shall incorporate the established state standards and ESE Next Generation Sunshine State Standards (NGSSS) Access Points contained herein into the district Student Progression Plan. - E. The established state standards shall serve as the basis for statewide assessment.
+Mathematics Florida Standards-2014. - C. Copies of the publications containing the established State Standards may be obtained from the Division of Public Schools, Department of Education, 325 W. Gaines St., Tallahassee, Florida 32399-0400 or visit www.floridastandards.org to download a copy. - D. Each district school board shall incorporate the established State Standards and ESE Next Generation Sunshine State Standards (NGSSS) Access Points contained herein into the district Student Progression Plan. - E. The established State Standards shall serve as the basis for statewide assessment.

-6.203 Character Education
+6 203 Character Education